enriquerodbe/functional-world-minesweeper/README.md

 1. `api` - Contains only interfaces and specifications about the expected behavior of any implementation of the game.
-2. `squared` - An implementation for the classic Minesweeper in 2D.
+2. `squared` - An implementation for the classic Minesweeper in a squared board.
+3. `cli` - Command line interface for any implementation of the API.
+4. `cli-squared` - Combination of CLI with the squared implementation.

 ## Development environment